Best Things to See in Lisbon in Three Days

 8. River Tagus Promenade

 The vibrancy here at the River Tagus was awesome.
-Find a place to sit and enjoy the music while watching the sunset.
+Find a spot to sit and enjoy the music as you watch the sunset.

 Where to eat in Lisbon